Edward Brodhead Green

-Edward Brodhead Green (May 10, 1855 – February 2, 1950), very often referred to as E. B. Green, was a major American architect from New York State.
+Edward Brodhead Green (May 10, 1855 – February 2, 1950), very often referred to as E. B. Green, was a major American architect from New York state.

-Early life
+Early life and education

 Green was born in Utica, New York, on May 10, 1855.

 He attended Cornell University in Ithaca, New York, graduating with a bachelor of architecture degree in 1878.
-Following his graduation, Green was the 3rd architect to be registered by the State University of New York.
+Following his graduation, Green was the thir architect to be registered by the State University of New York.

 Career

 After graduation, Green worked as a junior architect with William Miller in Ithaca for three years while teaching at Cornell for one year.
 In 1880, along with William Sydney Wicks, an M.I.T. architecture graduate, he opened a practice in Auburn, New York, moving a year later to 69 Genesee Street in Buffalo, New York, in 1881.

-Green was thereafter active in Buffalo, New York through about 1930 where his work left a lasting impression on the city of Buffalo, and it includes such noteworthy structures as the Albright-Knox Art Gallery, Young Men's Christian Association Central Building, and Twentieth Century Club (1894); all three listed on the National Register of Historic Places.
+Through approximately 1940, Green was active in Buffalo, New York, where his work left a lasting impression on the city of Buffalo, and it includes such noteworthy structures as the Albright-Knox Art Gallery, Young Men's Christian Association Central Building, and Twentieth Century Club (1894); all three listed on the National Register of Historic Places.
 His public buildings include the Buffalo Savings Bank, the Market Arcade, the Buffalo Crematory, and South Park High School, The First Presbyterian Church of Buffalo, Kibler High School, Tonawanda Municipal Building, and Dayton Art Institute (1930) among others.

 In Canada, Green made the designs for several structures owned by the Ontario Power Company at Niagara Falls, Ontario.